 If you do have to pay a fine for not surrendering your insurance information, it will be recorded on your driver’s abstract for 3 years and could potentially affect how much you pay for insurance over that time period.
 Insurance companies check driving records to figure out if clients are safe or risky drivers, and driving without insurance will not help your rates in the future.

 What if you don’t own the car?

 In addition, the owner of the car could still be charged for allowing a motor vehicle to be operated without insurance if a police officer chooses to investigate whether the vehicle was insured at the time you were pulled over.
-The police have up to three years to perform an insurance coverage investigation.
+The police have up to three years to perform an investigation concerning insurance coverage.

 How much is a fine for driving without insurance in Ontario?

 You will not be arrested for driving without insurance because it’s not a criminal offence, but Ontario does take it very seriously.
 You will be faced with other fines and penalties, such as having your car impounded.
 The Provincial Offence Act tacks on an additional 25% surcharge to your fine and (depending on the severity of your ticket) you could get your car impounded for up to 3 months.